 If you like my photography style and if my prices fit your budget, then the next step would be to have a chat via video call.
 It’s a good opportunity for you and your partner to ask lots of questions.
 Plus I can tell you about the booking process, how I work, the contract and how to approach planning your wedding photography.

 I issue a contract to every client so that everyone is clear as to what they are buying, how much they are paying, what happens if anything goes wrong, what they can do with their images after the wedding and what I do with the images after the wedding.
 I am always happy to answer any questions that a client might have about the contract – ultimately clients are booking me to photograph their wedding and I want them to be really happy with what they get.
 Once the contract has been signed by both parties, your contract (along with all your other wedding photography info) will be stored in your own personal client portal.
-Only you and your partner will have access to the portal and it will contain all the important info relating to your wedding photography.
+Only you and your partner will have access to the portal and it will contain all the important info relating to your wedding photography – you can access it any time you need to.

 Confirming the Booking